bitvijays/bitvijays.github.io/_sources/aboutme.rst.txt

 ..
 Todo :: Over the Wire, Other games,  Cryptopals, VulnHub Images, Exploit-exercises

-If you have any suggestion, I would be happy to receive your email at bitvijays@gmail.com or ping me on Twitter.
+If you have any suggestion, I would be happy to receive your email at bitvijays@gmail.com or ping me on `Twitter <https://twitter.com/bitvijays>`_

 **Vijay Kumar**